Fueling Science Teachers to Inspire Students with Hands-on Science

 In addition to learning more about the core principles of Aeronautical Engineering, teachers were treated to a behind-the-scenes tour of INFINITY and learned about Aerojet Rocketdyne's "Adventures in Aerospace" program, which is designed to excite students about the wonders and study of space, rocketry, and aerospace.
 They also toured Aerojet Rocketdyne's facility at Stennis Space Center where the RS-25 rocket engine is being tested for the next generation of NASA human-rated space launch vehicles.

-The activity, part of Science Buddies new Science Activities for All Ages! section, helps showcase how simple design changes in paper folding can make a big difference in how a plane flies.
+The activity, part of Science Buddies new STEM Activities for Kids section, helps showcase how simple design changes in paper folding can make a big difference in how a plane flies.

 With resources like Science Buddies, Aerojet Rocketdyne, and INFINITY Science Center, teachers can bring new science standards into the classroom in ways that may help capture and ignite the interest of students who represent the next generation of STEM workers.